BalkisHajHarrouchi/MrGreen_v0/README.md

 ## Acknowledgments

-This project was carried out as part of an academic initiative by **Esprit School of Engineering**, under the supervision of faculty advisors.
-It highlights the practical integration of AI tools within modern education.
+This project was carried out as part of an academic initiative by **Esprit School of Engineering**, under the supervision and guidance of our professors.

+We would like to sincerely thank:

+- **Mr. Mourad Zéraï**, *Quality Director* and *Head of the AI Program* at Esprit, for his continuous support and strategic insight throughout the project.
+- **Mme.
+Nardine Hanfi**, *AI Researcher and Trainer* at the IL Pedagogical Unit, and member of the **MMSN** and **DASC** Research Teams at Esprit, for her technical mentorship and invaluable contributions to our understanding of applied AI.

+Their expertise, availability, and encouragement were essential in the successful development of MR Green.

+This project was realized by **AI students (3rd cohort)**:
+- Achref Essefi
+- Zeineb Boussaidi
+- Balkis Haj Harrouchi
+- Wided Askri
+- Nourchene Laroussi